MetOffice/CDDS/docs/operational_procedure/cmip7.md

 ## 9. Run CDDS Teardown

 1. Once the approved issue has been returned to you following submission, please run `cdds_clean`.
-This deletes the contents of the data directory and runs a cylc clean on the workflow named in your request file, for the purpose of reducing unnecessary data storage:
+This deletes the contents of the data directory and runs a cylc clean on the workflow named in your request file, for the purpose of reducing unnecessary data storage (type "yes" when prompted to confirm deletion):

        ```
        cdds_clean <path_to_your_request_file>